 Fenofibrate can pass into breast milk and may harm a nursing baby.
 Do not breast-feed while taking fenofibrate.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Some brands of fenofibrate should be taken with meals to help your body better absorb the medicine.
 Other brands may be taken with or without food.
 Follow the directions on your medicine label.

-Store fenofibrate at room temperature away from moisture and heat.
-Keep the pills in their original container, along with any moisture-absorbing preservative packet that comes with this medicine.
+Store at room temperature away from moisture, heat, and light.
+Keep the tablets in their original container, along with the packet or canister of moisture-absorbing preservative.

 Additional Fenoglide Information